 Old vines do not live forever.
 In order to have access to such special vines in the future as we do today, we needed to start working on younger vineyards as well.
 With their grapes we make our Miguel Merino Viñas Jóvenes.

-· Fifteen months in second-use barrels, previously used for our own reservas.
+· 12 months in second-use barrels, previously used for our reservas.

 One of the very few wines in Rioja made only with Mazuelo grapes, and the only single-vineyard one.
 The hard conditions of our Quinta Cruz Vineyard (steep slope, poor pebblely soil) give us some very singular grapes to make this special wine that changes enormously from one vintage to another.